 The Town is responsible for delivering municipal water to connected properties.

 Are you looking to connect your dwelling to municipal services?
-Please visit our Planning & Development Services page for additional information.
+Please visit our Planning & Development Services page for additional information regarding a permit.
+To verify if water and/or sanitary services are available at the property contact Water Admin at 519-599-3131 ext.
+284.

 The safety and quality of municipal tap water is a provincial and municipal responsibility.